wcedmisten/better-osm-taginfo/README.md

 Userscript adding UI improvments for [taginfo.openstreetmap.org](https://taginfo.openstreetmap.org/)

 Currently this is limited to adding a responsive design to the `/keys` page, but this may expand to other areas in the future.
+The responsive design uses a single breakpoint at 768px, but this may also be improved later.

 Let me know if you have any suggestions on things to improve, I'm open to discussion!